-Home > Cupcakes > Simple, Moist & Eggless Chocolate Cupcakes For Two
+Home > All Recipes > Cupcakes > Moist Chocolate Eggless Cupcakes For Two

 I was on a quest to find the best balance of rich cocoa flavor, plush texture, and a super moist cupcake (that I could top with my fluffy & stable marshmallow cream frosting!)
 However, when you bake without eggs, the texture is compromised.
 But you would think with my experience in scaled-down desserts for two, it would be easy to omit the egg.
 Not the case.

 I’m talking (literally) at least 5 dozen test batches.
 I tested every combination of oil, sour cream, butter, water, and coffee to avoid sunken, tasteless, and dense cupcakes.
 The perfectionist in me would not give up.
-Now, I could have adapted my small 6-inch chocolate cake made without eggs into cupcakes, but that’s cheating.
+Now, I could have adapted my no eggs, no butter chocolate mini cake recipe into cupcakes, but that’s cheating.
 That recipe already exists! 🙂

 I can’t just stop at one perfect chocolate cupcake recipe.
 After all, chocolate is versatile enough to dress up for the seasons and fun occasions!
 The black forest cupcakes for two celebrate summer cherries and these delightfully moist eggless cupcakes.
 And my spooky cute chocolate caramel small batch Halloween cupcakes are sweet, simple, and egg-free!